Dario Rugašević

-Dario Rugašević (born 29 January 1991) is a Croatian football player who plays as a left back for Vukovar 1991 in the Croatian Second Football League.
+Dario Rugašević (born 29 January 1991) is a Croatian professional footballer who plays as a left-back for BSK Bijelo Brdo in the Croatian Second Football League.

 Club career

 A product of Cibalia academy, Rugašević joined the first team in the 2009–10 season and had his professional debut on 25 July 2009 in a league match against NK Zadar, and went on to appear in 17 matches for the club in his first professional season.

 On 9 August 2017, he signed a contract with Piast Gliwice.
 After Piast, Rugašević also played for Bosnian Premier League clubs Zrinjski Mostar and Tuzla City.

 International career

 Rugašević was a Croatia youth international having earned caps with all of the youth teams from with the Croatia under-16 team onwards.